-Credit Card giving is processed by tithe.ly, a secure and trusted platform used by ministries around the world.
+Note: Credit Card giving is processed by tithe.ly, a secure and trusted platform used by ministries around the world.
 Transaction fees apply for credit card processing - you may choose to cover these fees yourself (if not, The Billabong will cover the small fee).
-Alternatively, you may wish to give via direct debit (no fees apply):

-To learn more about our approach to giving see below.
+To learn more about our approach to giving, keep reading below.
 "It is more blessed to give than to receive." - Jesus / Acts 20:35

 Christian Giving in the 21st Century

 Tithing (‘giving’ the first tenth of one’s income to God) is a principle, not a law, based in the Old Testament and mentioned by Jesus (Matthew 23:23).
 It is not a salvation issue, nor should it be a rule and requirement for participation in church activities.
 But as followers of Jesus committed to the local church we are called by Jesus to a life of radical generosity.
 Giving is a joy, not a compulsion (2 Cor 9:7), and is an exercise in trusting the God who provides for us.

 “Everything we have is given to us from God and we are expected to give out of what he has given us”